viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 7 overloads.

+### FullOuterJoin

+Performs a full outer join of two sequences.
+A parameter is available to select between join techniques of Hash, and Merge.

+This method has 4 overloads.

 ### Fold

 Returns the result of applying a function to a sequence with 1 to 16 elements.